How to Be a Money Magnet!

 You can be poor and serve some people or you can be prosperous and serve more people.
 Assuming your purpose as a practitioner is to help more people live healthier lives, which do you choose?
 Which is in better alignment with your purpose?

 I know some practitioners who love to help poor people.
 I also know some who feel guilty about getting paid to help people, about profiting from people’s pain.
-Community service and pro bono work are fine, but… then these practitioners end up with no money as well!
+Community service and pro bono work are fine, even noble!
+But then these practitioners end up with no money as well!
 How does this serve your purpose of helping lots of people?

 Once you have your own finances in order, you can reach out to those who can’t afford to pay.
 It’s like the airline policy – put on your own oxygen mask before helping someone else with theirs!
 This way, you can actually help many more people.
 This way, everyone benefits – you and your clients!